Stevie-Ray/hangtime-grip-connect/examples/kilter-board/README.md

-# Grip Connect - Kilterboard
+# Grip Connect - Kilter Board

-Typescript port of [phil9l](https://github.com/phil9l)'s [blog](https://bazun.me/blog/kiterboard/) on how to write data to the kilterboard
+Typescript port of [phil9l](https://github.com/phil9l)'s [blog](https://bazun.me/blog/kiterboard/) on how to write data to the Kilter Board